Download the Coding Sheet

 Next, review your state sales tax rule to determine whether tariffs should be included in the taxable base.
 In most states, if tariffs are part of the cost to acquire inventory, they are taxable when you resell the item.
 If tariffs apply to materials that are not resold, they may not be subject to sales tax.

 Additionally, businesses are more likely to experience the impact of tariffs on sales and use when there is direct payment of the tariff at the point of import or there are itemized pass-through charges on invoices.
-To learn more about the potential impact of tariffs on U.S. sales and use tax obligations, read our article Understanding Tariffs and Their Impact on U.S. Sales and Use Tax Obligations.
+Learn more about the potential impact of tariffs on U.S. sales and use tax obligations, read our article, Are Tariffs Subject to Sales and Use Tax?
+Understanding The Obligations.

 3. Incorporate Tariffs Into Landed Cost Calculations